 While the rich greenery of this bamboo species produces an air of tropical splendor, Phyllostachys viridiglaucescens is actually a temperate plant that can tolerate winter temperatures down to around 5º below zero Fahrenheit.
 At the same time, it’s also heat-tolerant, so it’s quite adaptable.

-Phyllostachys viridiglaucescens seems more common in Europe than in the US for some reason.
+Phyllostachys viridiglaucescens is more commonly grown in Europe than in the US for some reason.
 It likes the mid-Atlantic influence and can grow well in a range of habitats.
 It requires full sun or minimal shade.
 The soil should be moist but well-drained, and a slightly acidic pH is ideal.

 Withholding water and keeping the plant a bit drier is usually a good way to make the culm walls thicker or nearly solid.